-The Catholic Church and Catholic Education have Codes of Conduct which bind employees, volunteers and students.
-These codes are relevant for learners in this course, whether they are already employed in Catholic Education, or are seeking to be employed in Catholic Education.
-Learners are expected to abide by these Codes, or the relevant Code of their local Catholic Education Office.
+The Catholic Church and Catholic agencies have Codes of Conduct which bind employees, volunteers and students.
+These codes are relevant for learners in this course, whether they are already employed in a Catholic agencies, or are seeking to be employed by a Catholic agency.
+Learners are expected to abide by these Codes, or the relevant Code of their local Catholic agency.